RUGyron/Python-Programming/README.md

 * CS102
 * Python Programming

-This is the branch of my university works
+This is the branch of my university works (Non-Completed works)